jaanga/terrain-r2/readme.md

 Jaanga Terrain is in the process of being completely updated.

 Currently this release supplies 30 second ( 1 km ) [SRTM]( http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission ) data and data viewers.

+All data is presented in the form of [heightmaps]( http://en.wikipedia.org/wiki/Heightmap ) saved as PNG files.

 1 second / 30 meter data is in the works and will start appearing here soon.

 <!--